 In 2017 VueReal demonstrated a 4K micro-LED microdisplay that achieves the world's highest density for an emissive display at 6,000 PPI, and in 2019 the company said it developed a 30,000 PPI MicroLED microdisplay.

 In 2018 VueReal raised $10.5 million in its series-A funding round to construct an advanced nano technology fabrication center in Waterloo, Canada.
-The company expects to start shipping samples by the end of 2019.
+We posted an interview with the company's CEO and Founder in early 2020.

 The latest Vuereal MicroLED news:

 Vuereal announces a partnership with ASMPT to integrate the company's transfer and bonding solutions